hyperledger/fabric-ca/docs/source/users-guide.rst

 multi-valued attributes are not currently supported.

-The following command uses the **admin** identity's credentials to register a new user with an enrollment id of "admin2", an affiliation of "org1.department1", an attribute named "hf.Revoker" with a value of "true", and an attribute named "admin" with a value of "true".
-The ":ecert" suffix means that by default the "admin" attribute and its value will be inserted into the user's enrollment certificate, which can then be used to make access control decisions.
+The following command uses the **admin** identity's credentials to register a new identity with an enrollment id of "admin2", an affiliation of "org1.department1", an attribute named "hf.Revoker" with a value of "true", and an attribute named "admin" with a value of "true".
+The ":ecert" suffix means that by default the "admin" attribute and its value will be inserted into the identity's enrollment certificate, which can then be used to make access control decisions.

 .. code:: bash